dzwietering/yogait/README.md

 You can then view live pose estimation in a window and predictions from the SVM in the terminal.

-The Human Pose Estimator endpoint must be available at `http://localhost:5000` for the web app to successfully start.
+The Human Pose Estimator endpoint must be available as specified in `utils/helpers.py` for the web app to successfully start.

 #### 3. Retraining the SVM

 You can retrain the SVM on your own poses by adding images and folders to assets/images.
 Images of the same class must be in the same folder and must be .png, .jpeg, or .jpg filetypes.

-You can then retrain the SVM on the updated classes by running:
+You can then retrain the SVM on the updated classes by running from the main folder:

     python train.py